SchemaSmith Documentation

 Show platform feature support, naming rules, and capabilities for the current or specified platform.

 Parameters: --platform (optional) — Platform to show capabilities for.
-Defaults to current context platform.
+Defaults to the current context platform.

 Example: